huggingface/hub-docs/docs/hub/datasets-viewer.md

 You can search for a word in the dataset by typing it in the search bar at the top of the table.
 The search is case-insensitive and will match any row containing the word.
 The text is searched in the columns of `string`, even if the values are nested in a dictionary or a list.

+## Run SQL queries on the dataset

+You can run SQL queries on the dataset in the browser using the SQL Console.
+This feature also leverages our [auto-conversion to Parquet](datasets-viewer#access-the-parquet-files).
+For more information see our guide on [SQL Console](./datasets-viewer-sql-console).

 ## Share a specific row

 You can share a specific row by clicking on it, and then copying the URL in the address bar of your browser.
 For example https://huggingface.co/datasets/nyu-mll/glue/viewer/mrpc/test?p=2&row=241 will open the dataset viewer on the MRPC dataset, on the test split, and on the 241st row.